Lead in Drinking Water: What We Know Now

 Some key facts and lessons we have learned include:

-The US EPA and CDC indicate there is no safe level of lead to consume.
+- The US EPA and Centers for Disease Control and Prevention (CDC) indicate there is no safe level of lead to consume.

-Our research shows the majority of issues in schools are with brass fixtures, such as faucets and drinking fountains.
-Until 2014, these fixtures could contain up to 8% lead by weight; now the standard is less than 0.25%.
+- Our research shows the majority of issues in schools are with brass fixtures such as faucets and drinking fountains.
+Until 2014, these fixtures could contain up to eight percent lead by weight; now the standard is less than 0.25%.